 - Praying for those we don’t like (It’s okay to admit sometimes we have days that we don’t like those we love.)

-The Come With Me Devotional: A Yearlong Adventure in Following Jesus is gentle, challenging, and transforming as we start our day with him.
+The Come With Me Devotional: A Yearlong Adventure in Following Jesus can be transforming as you start your day with him.